Danreyess/customer-churn-analysis/.ipynb_checkpoints/README-checkpoint.md

-Customer Churn Analysis

-A Data Analytics project by Dani Reyes

-This project analyzes customer churn using a synthetic dataset modeled after the Telco Customer Churn dataset.
-The goal is to understand why customers leave, calculate key business KPIs, visualize patterns, and provide actionable insights to reduce churn.

-Objective

-Identify the key factors that drive customer churn and provide business recommendations to improve customer retention.

-Technologies Used

-Python

-Pandas

-Matplotlib

-Jupyter Notebook

-Data Cleaning

-Data was cleaned using a custom function (clean_churn) that:

-Removed unnecessary spaces

-Converted string values to numeric when needed

-Fixed missing values

-Encoded categorical variables

-Converted Yes/No values into 1/0

-Applied one-hot encoding to all remaining categoricals

-Key Performance Indicators (KPIs)

-Churn Rate

-Average Monthly Charges

-Average Tenure

-Churn by Contract Type

-Churn by Payment Method

-Visual Analysis

-Churn Distribution

-Churn Rate by Contract Type

-Monthly Charges vs Churn

-Tenure vs Churn

-Insights

-Customers with Month-to-Month contracts churn the most.

-Higher Monthly Charges correlate strongly with churn.

-New customers (low tenure) leave at higher rates.

-Senior Citizens show higher churn.

-Electronic Check users churn disproportionately more.

-Customers with more add-on services tend to stay longer.

-Business Recommendations

-Offer retention incentives for Month-to-Month customers.

-Reevaluate pricing or offer discounts to high-charge customers.

-Improve the onboarding process for new customers.

-Create support programs for Senior Citizens.

-Provide incentives to switch from Electronic Check to more stable payment methods.

-Promote bundles to increase customer stickiness.

-Conclusion

-This analysis provides a clear understanding of churn patterns and presents strategic recommendations that can directly help reduce customer turnover and improve business performance.
+---

+##  Project Objectives

+- Clean and preprocess the customer dataset
+- Calculate churn-related KPIs
+- Analyze factors that influence customer churn
+- Create visualizations to support findings
+- Provide business insights and strategic recommendations

+---

+## Key Performance Indicators (KPIs)

+These KPIs were calculated in the Jupyter Notebook:

+- **Churn Rate** – Percentage of customers who left
+- **Average Monthly Charges**
+- **Average Tenure**
+- **Churn by Contract Type**
+- **Churn by Payment Method**

+---

+##  Technologies Used

+- Python
+- Pandas
+- Matplotlib
+- Jupyter Notebook

+---

+##  Data Cleaning Steps

+Data was cleaned using the `clean_churn()` function in `src/cleaning.py`:

+- Converted text columns to numeric (e.g., `TotalCharges`)
+- Removed missing values
+- Converted Yes/No columns into binary
+- One-hot encoded categorical variables
+- Standardized column names

+---

+## Visualizations

+The following visualizations were created:

+- Churn distribution bar plot
+- Churn rate by contract type (stacked bar chart)
+- Monthly charges distribution by churn
+- Tenure distribution by churn

+---

+## Insights

+- Customers on **month-to-month contracts** churn at a significantly higher rate.
+- Higher **monthly charges** are strongly associated with churn.
+- Customers with **low tenure** are more likely to leave early.
+- Long-term contracts (“One year” and “Two year”) show much lower churn rates.

+---

+## Business Recommendations

+- Encourage customers on month-to-month plans to switch to long-term contracts.
+- Offer discounts or loyalty programs for high-charge customers at risk of churn.
+- Improve onboarding and support for new customers with low tenure.
+- Provide incentives for customers paying via electronic methods with high churn rate.

+---

+##  Dataset

+The dataset used is a synthetic file created to simulate real customer behavior: